cvillere/Prosper_Loan_Viz/Project_Files/README.md

 corresponding increase coming out of the recession.
 I used a scatter plot because it most easily demonstrates the relationship amongst the different types of loans offered by prosper.
 Additionally, it allows for me to easily show the differences between specialty loan types and the more conventional ones, like debt consolidation, auto, and home improvement.
+Prosper's dominant line of business is debt consolidation and despite their best efforts to broaden their offerings, debt consolidation continued to be their main product.